 The challenge to develop spirituality has emerged as one of the key priorities of contemporary Australian Catholic schools.
 At Marist College North Shore, it is also our mission to provide our students with the most authentic and holistic understanding of what it is to be Catholic.
 We value and draw on our rich Catholic tradition.

-Through nurturing and encouraging the faith of our boys, we strive to enliven their experience of God through witness and practice.
+Through nurturing and encouraging the faith of our students, we strive to enliven their experience of God through witness and practice.

 Every initiative, program and educational endeavour offers to provide an atmosphere where our students have the opportunity to hear, see and come to know something of the ‘Good News’ offered through our Catholic tradition, living and ever present in our College community.
 The Faith Formation program, encompassing religious education classes, prayer, liturgy, reflection days, ministry, service and retreats, attempts to provide students with opportunities to engage in a process that allows for them to discover, question and experience this Good News through programs attending specifically to their level of physical and emotional development.

 - Presence – To have the presence to stand in solidarity and community with other people, to always treasure the people around us and give us the strength to live out Jesus’ example of true presence with others.

 - Simplicity – To always remember what is important and to learn to value what is truly central in life.